benoitc38/RunwayPlanner/README.md

-This application allows to efficiently layout the longest runway within a polygonal island.
+This application identifies the longest runway within a polygonal island.
 This application is written in modern Perl.
+input: island shape as a polygon